Dark-Elektron/cavsim2d/README.md

 ```

 > [!IMPORTANT]
-> UQ is not yet available for wakefield analysis and cavity tuning.

-> [!IMPORTANT]
 > Enabling uncertainty quantification (UQ) for the original reentrant_mid_cell cavity results in errors due to
 > degenerate geometries in its vicinity.
 Therefore, the `Req` was changed to 110 mm.
 > These degeneracies can be identified by using the